To enable digital pathology and efficient working across the pathology laboratory with the effective deployment of a single, flexible LIMS.

 The Anatomical Pathology laboratory of 950-bed AZ Sint-Jan AV Brugge-Oostende has always been future-oriented and innovative.
 It was the first pathology laboratory in Flanders to introduce integrated, on-site robot screening of pap smears, and it was also the first pathology laboratory in Belgium to obtain ISO 15189 accreditation.
 It is currently developing next generation sequencing (NGS), together with the haematology unit of the Clinical Biology department.

 The laboratory, with four pathologists handling some 17,000 biopsies each year, is also moving forward with digital pathology.
 “In classical pathology, the pathologist has to view slides on a microscope.
 But with digital pathology, the slides are instead scanned with a high-resolution scanner, allowing the pathologist to view the images of the slides on a screen.
 And that’s not all: with just a click, the images can be made accessible to a colleague anywhere in the world.
-This also enables pathologists to read images and report from any location, to set up international consultancy platforms and networks for diagnosis of rare tumours, and more.”
+This also enables pathologists to read images and report from any location, to set up international consultancy platforms and networks for diagnosis of rare tumors, and more.”

 But to access the benefits, AZ Sint-Jan AV Brugge-Oostende needed an LIS that supports digital pathology.
 The hospital began looking for an LIS that would meet all the specific requirements of the pathology laboratory, including digital pathology.
 It found its answer in MIPS’ LIS DaVinci.